Make Sourdough Bread (Without Yeast) Using a Bread Machine

 • WATER:

-• Water doesn’t need to be warm since the friction caused by the bread machine paddles will quickly heat the dough. d will have an open crumb.
+• Water doesn’t need to be warm since the friction caused by the bread machine paddles will quickly heat the dough.

 • FLOUR:

-• A small amount of whole wheat flour enhances taste and eases handling, as it absorbs more water than white flour.
+• (Optional) A small amount of whole wheat flour enhances taste and eases handling, as it absorbs more water than white flour.

 • SALT: